-The AZ-EL Mount is designed to go with the 3.0m, 3.7m, 3.8m, 4.2m and the 4.5 meter antennas.
+The AZ-EL Mount is designed to go with the 3.0m, 3.7m & 3.8 meter antennas.
 As all are identical in theory, we will cover the basic installation first and address each individually as the installation requires.
 PLEASE READ COMPLETE INSTRUCTIONS BEFORE BEGINNING INSTALLATION!
-HD Az-El option is available for the DH 4.5m antenna.

-If you will be storing the antenna for a period of time, we would prefer it to be laid flat on a level surface.
+If you will be storing the antenna for a period of time, a one piece antenna is to be laid flat on a level surface.
 Always store the antenna on its outer lip.
 Shipping Warranty for missing parts is detailed on the last page of the manual.
 A detailed parts list is provided on the page prior to the "shipping warranty".
 Please refer to this section immediately on delivery.